Improving Health Care

 The only way for property tax reform to work for families and individuals living in the 114th District is to target property tax relief to primary homesteads, residences, and family farms.

-This is sensible reform of a tax that just too burdensome on our District.
+This is sensible reform of a tax that is just too burdensome on our District.

 We must support women.
 Women make up half of humanity, yet there still exists a woeful lack of women in the upper reaches of politics and government.